Geraltttttt/Geraltttttt/README.md

 - 👋 Hi, I’m @Geraltttttt
 - 👀 I’m interested in GAMING
-- 🌱 I’m currently learning Java & Unity
+- 🌱 I’m currently learning C++ & ThreeJS
 - 💞️ I’m looking to collaborate on Game developing
 - 📫 How to reach me ...